karthikr87/tekion_assignment/README.md

 7. Final step to deploy app - ansible-playbook docker-stack.yml
    This will deploy java app with postgres db.
 Web server will be running with 3 replicas where db with 1 replica.
 8. use the dns name to access the app.

+# Second assignment
+1. cd kube_tek
+2. ./deploy_k8s_kops.sh to setup cluster using kops on aws env.
+This will deploy the cluster in ap-south-1 region.
+This will take 10 to 15 minutes to spin up the cluster.
+3. ./k8s_dashboard.sh to deploy dashboard for the cluster.
+This will create admin user and prints token to log in to dashabord.
+4. This folder has yml file to deploy nginx app and create load balancer type service.